 Hong Kong is home to many of Asia's biggest media players.
 The territory has one of the world's largest film industries and is a major centre for broadcasting and publishing.

-Public broadcaster Radio Television Hong Kong (RTHK) was established under British rule in 1928 and operates as a government department.
-Critics say proposals to create a new, "independent" public broadcaster could allow the government to set up a more compliant body.Multitude of papers
+Free-to-air TV is dominated by private station Television Broadcasts (TVB).
+Public Radio Television Hong Kong (RTHK) was established under British rule in 1928 and operates as a government department.

-There are scores of Chinese-language newspapers and a handful of English-language dailies.
-BBC World Service is carried 24 hours via RTHK Radio 6 (675 kHz).
+There are scores of Chinese-language dailies and a handful of English-language titles.

 - South China Morning Post - English-language daily